shirazi18/php_recursive_menu/README.md

-# php_recursive_menu
+# PHP Recursive hiraricial list Menu
-With this class you can build the html hierarchical list tree from flat array in php.
+With this class you can build the html list tree from flat array in php.
+For example:

+* Home page
+* Courses »
+    * Frameworks »
+      * CodeIgniter
+      * Laravel
+    * Programming
+    * Trading
+* Services
+* Contact